jbloomlab/SARSr-CoV_homolog_survey/results/summary/analyze_preferences.md

 To summarize these plots, I want to make ‘reaction coordinate’ plots that visualize R-squared in mut binding affinites as a function of pairwise sequence divergence.
-Want to require an RBD-site set to have some minimum number of amino acids (5) with reasonable affinity (&gt;7) so that there aren’t non-correlated samples simply because nothing is binding (no variation to correlate)
+Want to only use RBD-ACE2s if the wildtype binds wiht &gt;7 binding constant, so that there aren’t non-correlated samples simply because nothing is binding (no variation to correlate)

 Set up tables for storing correlations and identities for all ACE2- and RBD-pairs